knichwitz/strands-agent-shopping/README.md

 The agent will:
 - Connect to Rohlik.cz
-- Search for budget-friendly products
+- Search for products
 - Add items to cart
-- Generate detailed performance report
+- Generate performance report

 ### Batch Testing